naoufelmhadhbi/talenteo-minikube/Dev/README.md

     ```

 # Create Kubernetes TLS Secret :
-+ add key and certificate generated before as Kubernetes Secret to used it in kubernetes Ingress in order to ensure a secured access and encrypted data channel via HTTPS
++ add key and certificate generated before as Kubernetes TLS Secret to used it in kubernetes Ingress in order to ensure a secured access and encrypted data channel via HTTPS

     ```
     > kubectl create secret tls dev-talenteo-com-tls --key tls_self_dev.key --cert tls_self_dev.crt